remnawave/panel/docs/installation/reverse-proxies/traefik.md

 :::warning

-Please, replace `REPLACE_WITH_YOUR_IP` with your allowed IPs (or ranges of allowed IPs by using CIDR notation).
+Please replace `REPLACE_WITH_YOUR_IP` with your allowed IP address (or ranges of allowed IPs by using CIDR notation).

-Review configuration below, look for yellow highlighted lines.
+Review the configuration below, look for yellow highlighted lines.

 :::

 :::info

-If your domain is proxied by Cloudflare, then you need to specify the IP ranges belonging to Cloudflare in the `excludedIPs` list.
+If your domain name is proxied by Cloudflare, then you need to specify the IP ranges belonging to Cloudflare in the `excludedIPs` list.

-Cloudflare regularly updates its IP ranges.
-To do this, you can use the [official Cloudflare page](https://www.cloudflare.com/ips/) to make sure that you have an up-to-date list.
+Cloudflare regularly updates its IP ranges so it's a good practice to use the [official Cloudflare page](https://www.cloudflare.com/ips/) to make sure that you have an up-to-date list.

 :::